Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

   node.run(moveBottomLeftAction)
 ```

-But there are a few variations of this basic move action worth noting:
+And there are a few noteworthy variations of this basic move action:

 1. `moveTo(x:duration:)` &mdash; Creates an action that moves a node horizontally.
 2. `moveTo(y:duration:)` &mdash; Creates an action that moves a node vertically.